HestHub/nix-config/blog.md

 #### flakes

-[Flakes](https://nix.dev/concepts/flakes) are the "new" feature of nixos, which has been in an experimental state since 2021.
+[Flakes](https://nix.dev/concepts/flakes) are the "new" feature of nixos, which has been experimental since 2021.
-Flakes brings an additional layer of reproducabiltiiy and structure to a nix config, allowing nix to:
+Flakes brings an additional layer of reproducibility and structure to a nix config, allowing nix to:

 - Lock all your dependencies to specific versions
 - Create reproducible development environments